 We manage patent portfolios.
 Once patents begin to issue and a portfolio reaches a critical mass, the real heavy listing must begin.
 Patents that no longer add strategic value should be abandoned to avoid amassing significant maintenance fee costs.
 Patents that show promise should be strategically developed through continued prosecution.
 And certain segments of a portfolio should be strategically monetized, whether through sales, licensing campaigns or other innovative strategies.

 Indeed, implementing the right patent strategies is a necessity to not only protect products and minimize expense, but to turn the patent department from a cost center to a profit center.
 And given the recent regulatory and legal changes in the patent arena, never has there been more of a need for a partner with an expert understanding of the nuanced patent ecosystem.
-Soryn is proud to be that partner to entities ranging from promising start-ups, to elite university technology transfer offices, to billion dollar corporations.
+Soryn is proud to be that partner.